RStankov/RDSActionLabel/README.md

 RDSActionLabel *label = [RDSActionLabel new]

-// you pass `nil` for using the default values [self.legalLabel matchUrlWithColor:urlColor selectedColor:selectedUrlColor handle:^(NSString * _Nonnull urlString) {
+// you can pass `nil` for using the default values [self.legalLabel matchUrlWithColor:urlColor selectedColor:selectedUrlColor handle:^(NSString * _Nonnull urlString) {
   [self handleUrl:urlString];
 }];